 - Preserving onions, garlic, and potatoes are pretty straightforward and don’t require canning, blanching and freezing ro dehydrating unless you just want to.

 The Last Thing You Need to Know about Homesteading

-- The main thing to know about small homesteading is that it can be accomplished in a very small space, even a windowsill can get you started.
+The main thing to know about small homesteading is that it can be accomplished in a very small space, even a windowsill can get you started.
 You decide what works for you.
 Starting with a small homestead, being patient, and expanding a little at a time are key when beginning.

 If you liked this post, please share/comment/subscribe!